jrneeley/Variable_Star_Analysis/README.md

 and the text file with the list of candidates is automatically updated.

 ## Identification
+variable_identification.py contains useful functions for the automated detection of potential variable stars, including the calculation of several variability indices.

 ## Simulations
 This repository also contains code to generate simulated variable stars that mimic the properties of your dataset.
 These simulations are